ErrorTzy/writings/papers/PhDApps/WS_Draft.md

 Another important distinction needs to be clarified.
 There is a difference between merely *utilizing* a language and *adopting* a language.
 To start with, what I mean by language is broad, and includes inferential rules and laws.
 In other words, that "theory" and "language" are interchangeable in this paper.

+> Emphasize this distinction later when talking about quantum physics; Say something about understanding.
+Plus, the connnection between the first part and the second part can be strengthened.
+> People gets lost in the dialectics.

 In fact, a full account of this distinction has to be discussed at length elsewhere.
 But the basic idea is simple.
 To *utilize* a language is to merely follow syntactic rules and form well-formed sentences.
 One does not need to take a stance on how to interpret the language.
 For example, mathematical formalists, like Hilbert, are merely utilizing mathematical languages without reading anything off it.
 To *adopt* a language, however, one has to also *think* in its semantics and *accept* the picture of reality it implies.
 A calculator surely doesn't *adopt* arithmetic.
 In addition, we do not always adopt *literal* English because we don't really think "bank" is a unified category.

 The way I've framed the question, i.e. how much reality we should read off our linguistic features, is different from the standard story told in metametaphysics.
 I think the standard narrative, which I'll lay out in a moment, tends to miss something important.
 I take the familiar story told by ==Schaffer (2009 on what grounds what)==, which is the most-cited paper in this field, as the orthodox version (though I'll be telling a bit differently).